3Lexa/Telegram-Scraper/README.md

 ## Extra:
 With extra you can get Auto DM script.
 That will use your Telegram accounts to DM the people from `.csv` file.

-## Use Paid Script
-This is very old version.
-I already made a better Telegram Bot or Paid Script Version where you can login your accounts and scrape members to add from one chat to another or export `.csv` data of members list.
-Also you can **scrape hidden members** of a group.
-Bot or Script both are very easy to use.
-[Buy Only From Here](https://t.me/HireDev/9).
-So I don't want to work on this tool anymore, it's worthless.
-So use paid version only.
-But remember it will not bypass Telegram limitations.
-So read about Telegram limitations by your own and then use the script or bot.
-If you need more help you can contact [ME](https://t.me/AkibHridoy).
 ![Screenshot 1](https://telegra.ph/file/fe4b130c173f77a5909d3.png)
 ![Screenshot 2](https://telegra.ph/file/b90531cee5277689c659f.png)
 ![Screenshot 3](https://telegra.ph/file/b4e9fd7d59576b3174b10.png)